Close

 Members of INTACH Heritage Club of Maharana Mewar Public School celebrated Makarsakranti in the following manner

-1. Til ladoo making: Til (sesame seeds) are traditional eaten on Makarsakranti in various
+1. Til ladoo making: Til (sesame seeds) are traditional eaten on Makarsakranti in various forms.Students made til ladoo to celebrate the festival.

 2. Sitoliya : Makarsakranti marks playing of traditional games like Sitoliya